Health-Education-England/upload-distribution-to-BR-Cloud-action/README.md

 # Upload distribution to Bloomreach(BR) Cloud action
 This action uploads a distribution to BR Cloud and outputs the distribution id.
+The action is using the BR Cloud Rest API.
+The API documentation is available at `https://api-<stack-name>.onehippo.io/v3/docs`.
 ## Inputs

 ### `brcStack`